The Babri Masjid Dispute- All you need to know

 It’s been decades now that the case of Babri Masjid has been dragged around in courts, and there seems no near end to it.
 In a September 2018 verdict, the Supreme Court rejected the plea to have a larger bench reopen the issue of a 1994 verdict that said mosques are not necessary for practice of Islam.
 The issue has once again come to limelight now, with one dissenting judge from the same bench, Justice Nazeer speaking against the judgement.

-So, what is the dispute over Babri Masjid all about?
+So, what is the famous Ayodhya verdict all about?
 And, why hasn’t it managed to reach the doors of justice even after so many years?

 A brief history